Home » Health Conditions » Allergy Problems

 Preventative Natural Allergy Remedies

 One way to deal with allergies is to prevent them from getting started in the first place.
-Neti pots have long been used in India, and now more are recognizing their benefits in the Western world.
+Neti pots have long been used in India, and now more people are recognizing their benefits in the Western world.
 Basically, these pots are used to rinse out the sinuses by keeping passages free of allergens.
 Using the pot twice a day is a good idea.
 To do it, you need to combine non-iodized salt with lukewarm water to clean out the nostrils.

-You can also take quercetin supplements to prevent your mast cells from releasing histamine.
+You also take quercetin supplements to prevent your mast cells from releasing histamine.
 Quercetin, which is an antioxidant found primarily in plants, can be found naturally in onions, citrus fruit, parsley, and other foods.
 Red wine is also a good natural source of this compound.

 Dealing with the Symptoms